lmu-cmsi371-spring2017/assignments/science-behind-pixar.md

 Visit the exhibit anytime between now and April 16 (try to go in a group—saves parking if you’re driving, and the more the merrier of course [and if you’re taking the Metro, that’s more fun in a group too]).
 Take in the computer graphics goodness.
 And submit the following:

 - Picture(s) showing that you were there
-- Pick one of the exhibits and write a 1-page summary about how it relates to something from the 3D portion of the class (you might not be able to write one right away because we are early into the material, so you might want to take pictures of the exhibits you like and relate it to the class later—this isn’t due until more than a week after the exhibit closes, anyway)
+- Pick one of the exhibits and write a one-page summary about how it relates to something from the 3D portion of the class (you might not be able to write one right away because we are early into the material, so you might want to take pictures of the exhibits you like and relate it to the class later—this isn’t due until more than a week after the exhibit closes, anyway)

 Push your files to this repository by the due date, and up to 15 points can be added to your final total for the semester.
+For the one-page writeup, any readable format will do, but because you’re in GitHub, Markdown is probably the most convenient format to use, but for yourself and for reading/grading.